 1.D.iv Research Team Members

-Research team members include all UI faculty, staff or students and VAMC employees who have direct contact (by phone or in person) with research subjects or access subjects’ private identifiable information collected for research purposes.
+Research team members include all UI and\or Non UI faculty, staff or students and VAMC employees who have direct contact (by phone or in person) with research subjects or access subjects’ private identifiable information collected for research purposes.
 Research team members must have the appropriate experience and expertise to conduct the study.
 For example, if your project involves medical procedures or interventions, the research team should include a member who is qualified to conduct the procedures.

 Part 2: HawkIRB Section I Project Introduction